 We create an art curriculum that is easy for any type of educator, with or without a background in the arts, to implement.
 One of our founding principles is to present projects that get kids excited around an idea or concept but allows them to filter that idea through their own interests and present their own narrative.

 All the artworks in the example above are from the same project, but you can see the radically different ways kids approached it.
 In other words, we design our projects with a growth mindset in mind.

 Regardless of whether you are using pre-designed projects or creating your own art projects, here are some simple ways to incorporate a growth mindset into your art curriculum:

-- Take your time, and present new skills and concepts in bite-sized chunks that students can thoroughly explore.
+Present new skills and concepts in bite-sized chunks that students can thoroughly explore.
 But continue to challenge kids by scaffolding skills and knowledge over the course of a project.
 By approaching the culmination of knowledge and skills in this way, kids aren’t overwhelmed with new information.
-They are able to build knowledge and skills in an environment where they feel ‘safe’ experimenting, but because of the conscious skill-building, it is still an intellectually rigorous environment to learn in.
+They are able to build knowledge and skills in an environment where they feel safe experimenting.
+But because of the conscious skill-building, it is still an intellectually rigorous environment to learn in.